 Can I acknowledge God?

-You may acknowledge God in your dissertation, but be sure to follow the convention and thank the members of academia, family and friends who helped you.
+You may acknowledge God in your dissertation, but be sure to follow the convention by also thanking the members of academia, family and friends who helped you.

 Can I acknowledge a pet?